dehydrated-io/dehydrated/README.md

 - Renewal if a certificate is about to expire or SAN (subdomains) changed
 - Certificate revocation

 Please keep in mind that this software and even the acme-protocol are relatively young and may still have some unresolved issues.
-Feel free to report any issues you find with this script or contribute by submitting a pullrequest.
+Feel free to report any issues you find with this script or contribute by submitting a pull request.

 ### Getting started